alex-turnbull/portfolio/README.md

 *Source Code can be found here: https://github.com/alex-turnbull/portfolio/tree/master/AlwaysABiggerFish/Game%20Project%20-%20Unity/Fishing/Assets/Scripts*

-Code in this game was shared between myself and another programmer, no direct script was written by one of us exactly
+*Code in this game was shared between myself and another programmer, no direct script was written by one of us exactly.*

 ![](https://github.com/alex-turnbull/portfolio/blob/master/_Images/AlwaysABiggerFish.gif "Gif Showing gameplay")